ok701/cdrr_bayes_ros/README.md

-# Bayesian Optimization ROS 2 Package<br>for Rehablitation Robot
+# Constant Force Optimization for CDRR ROS 2

 This package demonstrates Bayesian optimization for a rehabilitation robot in ROS 2, designed for deployment in real systems.
 It aims to find the optimal constant rehabilitation assistive and resistive forces tailored for patients.